alyan2008/docker-django-stack/README.md

 YouTube Audio Downloader
 ========================

-A Django web application for extracting the audio from a YouTube video and converts it to MP3 that a user can download.
+A111 Django web application for extracting the audio from a YouTube video and converts it to MP3 that a user can download.

 **Live Site:** http://www.youtubeadl.com